TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-01-18-failing-with-podman.md

 Podman is a good tool.
 It works well for many things.
 Its security model is genuinely better than Docker's.
 But for using Dev Containers on Windows with WSL, it fails.

-For my workflow — devcontainers with code living in WSL's native filesystem — Docker Desktop is still the pragmatic choice.
+For my workflow: devcontainers with code living in WSL's native filesystem: Docker Desktop is still the pragmatic choice.
 The "magic" it does behind the scenes to make filesystem sharing work across WSL distros is exactly what I need.

 Maybe Podman will solve this eventually.
 Maybe there's a configuration I missed.
 But after a full Sunday of trying, I'm back where I started, with a bit more appreciation for what Docker Desktop actually does.